 - You can change the image, while retaining the same URL.

 - Cloudinary’s opacity transformation and sprite generation features enables you to seamlessly design email campaigns that looks the same across all clients.

-- With on-the-fly image manipulation, you can generate watermarked versions of images, which are excellent to prevent email spams.
+- With on-the-fly image transformation, you can generate watermarked versions of images, which are excellent to prevent email spams.

 - Cloudinary’s advanced analytics and reporting enables you to track your usage at all times.

 - Browser-based image format reporting delivers the image in the most optimal format, that is supported by the web browser.